 7.2.1.
-Annual management charge
+Annual Management Charge

 In payment for carrying out its duties and responsibilities the ACD is entitled to take an annual fee out of each Sub-fund as set out in Appendix I. The annual management charge will accrue on a daily basis in arrears by reference to the Net Asset Value of the Sub-fund on the immediately preceding Dealing Day and the amount due for each month is payable on the last Dealing Day of each month.
-The current annual management charges for the Sub-funds (expressed as a fixed fee together with a percentage per annum of the Net Asset Value of each Sub-fund) are set out in Appendix I. The fixed element of this fee shall be increased annually on 1 January in line with the rate of inflation (calculated in accordance with the Consumer Price Index).
-The fees payable to the Investment Manager are payable by the ACD out of its own fee income.
+The current annual management charges for the Sub-funds (expressed as a percentage per annum of the Net Asset Value of each Sub-fund) are set out in Appendix I. The fees payable to the Investment Manager and/or Sponsor are payable by the ACD out of its own fee income.